MatchPatern/source/door.md

 That's the only decision that matters.

 Remember: the gaps are where it grows.
 Close it.
-Come back tomorrow.
+Come back later.

 ---